Paul Buchner

-Paul Buchner (June, 1531 - 13 November, 1607) was a German architect, geometer, carpenter, and screw maker from Nuremberg, Germany.
+Paul Buchner (June 1531 – 13 November 1607) was a German architect, geometer, carpenter and screw maker from Nuremberg.

 Life

 Buchner grew up in Nuremberg and was an apprentice carpenter and screw maker, training under his cousin, Leonhard Danner.
 In 1556 he worked for Queen Elizabeth I in London, where his job was to produce screws which would be used to strengthen fortifications.
 In 1557 Duke Emmanuel Philibert of Savoy invited him to Brussels.

 On a recommendation from Leonhard Danner, who supplied military equipment for the Saxon court, August of Saxony invited Buchner in 1558 to Dresden.
 He made screw tools before being appointed as an electoral master craftsman in 1559, then became commander of the Dresden arsenal in 1563.
 He worked with Voigt von Wierandt, an experienced architect and master builder.
 Starting in 1567 he supervised the expansion of Dresden's fortifications.
 Due to his extensive knowledge of fortress construction and weapons technology, Buchner was appointed as a master of the house and land of Dresden in 1575.
 He was then responsible for all fortifications and armories throughout Saxony.

 From 1586 to 1590, Buchner built the Dresden Stallgebäude (the Stable Building) at the Jüdenhof under Elector Christian I. It is likely that he collaborated with the Italo Swiss artist Giovanni Maria Nosseni on various buildings, such as the Langer Gang at the Stallhof in Dresden and the gate to the Kleiner Schlosshof.

 Buchner was later married to Maria Kröß, the daughter of a chamber servant in the Electorate of Saxony and the mayor of Dresden, Bastian Kröß.
 Together, Buchner and Kröß were the parents of the scholar August Buchner.

 Buchner died in 1607 in Dresden, and was buried at the Frauenkirchhof in Dresden.

 The medalist Tobias Wolff made a portrait medal of Paul Buchner depicting him at the age of 49.